 “And, response rates for telephone surveys have been really dropping in the past few years,” Fowler said.
 “Sometimes, but not always, this produces samples that do not accurately represent the population being surveyed.”

 The sales cold call can trip up the phone survey that’s done strictly for research.
 The research survey call is often placed at the same hours – 6 p.m. to 9 p.m. – as the sales cold call, which results in respondents either screening calls or not trusting the interviewer.

 Phone surveys are also limited to a particular time base.
 A survey that goes beyond 5-10 minutes will have a high drop out rate, which can leave the research firm with an incomplete and often unusable data sample.
 Another disadvantage of the phone survey is cost, which can be prohibitive when compared to deploying an online survey.

-Web surveys, on the other hand, are gaining a foothold in popularity because they are cost efficient and reliable.
-Also, the speed of deployment of Web surveys now rivals the telephone survey.
+Online surveys, on the other hand, have gained a foothold in popularity because they are cost efficient and reliable.
+Also, the speed of deployment of online surveys rivals the telephone survey.

-Other than the telephone and Web survey, alternate deployment methodologies include paper surveys and the personal in-home survey.
-But the in-home survey has two major obstacles – it’s time-consuming and extremely costly.
+Other than the telephone and online survey, alternate deployment methodologies include paper surveys and the personal in-person survey.
+But the in-person survey has two major obstacles – it’s time-consuming and extremely costly.